7 Best Hotels in Bocas Del Toro for an Eco-Adventure!

 We were hooked – and had to visit Bocas del Toro!

-Best Bocas del Toro hotels we chose
+Best hotels in Bocas del Toro (ones we chose)

 While on Bocas, we peeked into other inns, and we’re satisfied that these are indeed three of the best hotels in Bocas del Toro.
 (They’re really not “hotels” though, more like lodges or inns.)